pmoschos/python_cf5/chapter02/01. List Population and Traversal/README.md

 Execute the script to see how various list operations are performed in the console.
 This will help you understand the practical applications of list manipulation in Python programming.

-## Detailed Analysis and Visualizations 📊

-For a more detailed analysis and visualizations, check out the [Jupyter Notebook](https://colab.research.google.com/drive/1dpbYkFedSHqkPAM5aJnQCcNgFu_Vty2Y).

 ## 📢 Stay Updated
 Be sure to ⭐ this repository to keep up with updates and new learning materials!